Memorabilix

-Fred Lorenzen Autograph
+Fred Lorenzen Autographs

-Frederick Lorenzen Jr. (born December 30, 1934), nicknamed "the Golden Boy", "Fast Freddie", "the Elmhurst Express" and "Fearless Freddy", is a former NASCAR driver from Elmhurst, Illinois.
+Frederick Lorenzen Jr. (December 30, 1934 – December 18, 2024), nicknamed "the Golden Boy", "Fast Freddie", "the Elmhurst Express" and "Fearless Freddy", was an American NASCAR driver from Elmhurst, Illinois.
 Active from 1958 to 1972, he won 26 races including 1965 Daytona 500.
-More about Fred Lorenzen

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.